Scott H. Hutchins, Ph.D.

 Joon Park

-Mr. Joon Park was named as the Agricultural Research Service (ARS) Acting Administrator in March 2025.
-As Acting Administrator, Mr. Park leads the men and women of ARS in delivering scientific solutions to national and global agricultural challenges through scientific excellence.
-Before being named Acting Administrator, Mr. Park served as ARS Associate Administrator for Research Operations & Management where he was responsible for the day-to-day operations of both headquarters and the 95 field research laboratories that are organized into 5 regional areas.
+Mr. Joon Park was named as the Agricultural Research Service (ARS) Administrator in November 2025 after serving as Acting Administrator since March 2025.
+As Administrator, Mr. Park leads the men and women of ARS in delivering scientific solutions to national and global agricultural challenges through scientific excellence.
+Before being named Administrator, Mr. Park served as ARS Associate Administrator for Research Operations & Management where he was responsible for the day-to-day operations of both headquarters and the 95 field research laboratories that are organized into 5 regional areas.
 Prior to this role, Mr. Park served as the Research, Education and Economics (REE) Mission Area Chief Operating Officer (COO) and the ARS Deputy Administrator for Administrative & Financial Management (AFM) where he was responsible for human resources, financial management, agreements, travel, facilities engineering, safety, acquisition, property, homeland security and information technology.

 Mr. Park has held other positions with the USDA ARS to include serving as the ARS Human Resources Director and as the ARS South Atlantic Area Deputy Area Director for Business Management.
 Mr. Park began his Federal career with the Naval Air Systems Command in Patuxent River, MD through the Acquisition Intern Program in 1996 and served in various Logistics Management positions through 2007 when he served as the Director of Logistics for the Navy H-60 Multi-Mission Helicopter Program.